imarc/craft-ab-test/README.md

 **You may need to clear the Craft caches to see a new test show up.**

 #### 3. Track with Google Analytics Dimensions
-There are many ways to track tests with Google Analytics.
-Here is how to do it using a custom dimension.
+There are many ways to track tests with Google Analytics or other tracking tools.
+Here is how to do it using a custom GA4 dimension.

 In order to track which test options are shown and link it to other user behaviors, you will need to set up a custom demension in GA4.
 To do this:
 1. Login to Google Analytics, and edit the target domain